 Shelby, North Carolina

 On February 13, 2000, Asha Jaquilla Degree was 9 years old and lived with her father Howard, mother Iquilla and her brother O’Bryant (10 years old) in Shelby, North Carolina.
-Asha and her brother’s life was one centered around their extended family, church, and school.
+Asha and her brother’s life were centered around their extended family, church, and school.

 On that day, there was a car crash near the Degree house that caused the power in the neighborhood to go out.
 Their normal routine of taking a bath before bed was left to be done the next morning.
 The kids went to bed at 8:30 p.m. and Iquilla set the alarm for an hour earlier the next morning so the children could bathe before going to school.